nestybox/sysbox/docs/user-guide/configuration.md

-As mentioned in the [design chapter](design.md#id-mapped-mounts--v050-), Sysbox uses a Linux kernel feature called ID-mapped mounts (available in kernel >= 5.12) to expose host files inside the (rootless) container with proper permissions.
+As mentioned in the [design chapter](design.md#id-mapped-mounts--v050-), Sysbox uses a Linux kernel feature called ID-mapped mounts (available in kernel >= 5.12) to expose host files inside the (fake-root) container with proper permissions.

 While not usually required (except for testing or debugging), it's possible to disable Sysbox's usage of ID-mapped mounts by passing the